material-components/material-components-web/packages/mdc-textfield/README.md

 --- | ---
 `mdc-text-field-corner-radius($radius)` | Customizes the border radius for the text field.
 `mdc-text-field-fill-color($color)` | Customizes the background color of the text field.
+`mdc-text-field-bottom-line-color($color)` | Customizes the text field bottom line color except the outlined and textarea variants.
+`mdc-text-field-hover-bottom-line-color($color)` | Customizes the hover text field bottom line color except the outlined and textarea variants.
+`mdc-text-field-ink-color($color)` | Customizes the text entered into the text field.
+`mdc-text-field-label-color($color)` | Customizes the text color of the label.
+`mdc-text-field-line-ripple-color($color)` | Customizes the color of the default line ripple of the text field.

 #### Mixins for Outlined Text Field